D2KLab/mediaeval-fakenews/README.md

 # 2022
 This year's ''FakeNews Detection'' task aims at detecting 9 named conspiracy theories in tweets, as well as classifying misinformation spreaders in a user interaction graph.

-We propose a Transformer-based approach (CT-BERT) to tackle task 1, and node embedding (node2vec) to tackle task 2.
-We then concatenate both text and graph features and perform classification for task 3.
-The code implementation is available in [./2022/src/](./2022/src/).

 ## Approach

 In order to tackle this challenge, we studied text-classification transformer-models for task 1 and 3, and node-classification models for task 2 and 3.
 Our approach leverages multiple **CT-BERT** models for text-classification and **node2vec** in combination with simple classifiers (MLP, RF) for node-classification.
-In all experiments, we split the data into 5 stratified cross-validation sets.
+We then concatenate both text and graph features and perform classification for task 3.

 ## Results (2022)
 The results obtained with our approach are summarised in the following figure: